COVID-19 Vaccination and Testing in NH

 The Memorial Hospital vaccination clinic is located at 2799 White Mountain Highway, North Conway (the former Mt.
 Washington Observatory Discovery Center).

-The first COVID-19 vaccines authorized for use in the United States are Messenger RNA vaccines—also called mRNA vaccines.
+The Pfizer and Moderna COVID-19 vaccines are Messenger RNA vaccines—also called mRNA vaccines.
 MRNA vaccines teach our cells how to make a protein that triggers an immune response inside our bodies.
 That immune response, which produces antibodies, is what protects us from getting infected if the real virus enters our bodies.

 - mRNA vaccines do not use the live virus that causes COVID-19.